UQ&A Booklet: More Short Answers to Real Questions about Hinduism

 And for the sake of benefiting the welfare of the world

-Dharma is the mode of conduct for an individual that is most conducive to spiritual advancement.
-There are several categories of dharma, including Sanatana Dharma or Eternal Law, which encompasses the inherent laws of nature and the Divine, and sÄmanya dharma and vishesha dharma.
+Dharma is a multi-layered term and its meaning dependent on context.
+It is also the mode of conduct for an individual that is most conducive to spiritual growth.
+Dharma includes Sanatana Dharma or Eternal Law, which encompasses the inherent laws of nature and the Divine, sÄmanya dharma and vishesha dharma. .
 Samanya dharma includes general laws that govern all forms and functions, including one’s duty to strive towards and achieve contentment; forgiveness; self-restraint; non-stealing; purity; control of senses; discrimination between right and wrong; spiritual knowledge; truthfulness; and absence of anger.
 Vishesha dharma, or special duties, expound upon social law or the laws defining an individual’s responsibilities within the nation, society, community and family; law according to life stage or the laws governing age-appropriate duties related to the natural process of maturing from childhood to old age; and personal law or the individualized application of dharma according to an individual’s sum of past karma, intelligence, aptitudes, tendencies, physical characteristics and community.

 What began as a way to understand individuals through personality types (varna) based on inherent qualities, in conjunction with how Indian society was actually organized by occupation (jati), evolved over time into a hereditary, birth-based system.
 While the system, labeled “casta” by the Portuguese, may have been influenced by religious orthodoxy, it is not sanctioned by the Vedas nor other Hindu texts and teachings, and is neither intrinsic to the practice of Hinduism nor did it span all of Hindu history.